dotnet/arcade/automated-image-generation13997.md

 - .NET Engineering Services

 ## Risk

-- What are the unknowns?

-    Unknow is a way how we patch Windows images

 - Are there any POCs (proof of concepts) required to be built for this work?